 Helping seniors beat the holiday blues

-It’s that time of the year again.
-A special occasion where family and friends get together to eat, drink and be merry.
-One where the angelic voices of carollers fill the brisk winter air with messages of hope, peace and joy.
-Where family traditions are celebrated and hopefully, carried on for years to come.
+The holiday season – when family and friends get together to eat, drink and be merry.
+It’s a time when the voices of carolers fill the brisk winter air with messages of hope, peace and joy and where family traditions are celebrated and hopefully, carried on for years to come.

-The year-end festivities may seem like a magical moment for many, but for certain individuals such as seniors, it is the height of isolation and loneliness.
+The year-end festivities may seem magical for many, but for certain individuals such as seniors, it can heighten feelings of isolation and loneliness.
 Spouses may have fallen ill, or have passed away.
 Kids and grandkids may be living far away.
 Close neighbours and friends may have moved away.

-So, what can caregivers, adult children and friends do to help seniors beat the holiday blues?
-At Bayshore HealthCare, we believe the festive season is all about home and family.
+So, what can caregivers – adult children and friends – do to help seniors beat the holiday blues?
 Little gestures can go a long way in putting a big smile onto the face of someone you care about and love.
 Be thoughtful.
 Be caring.
 Be full of heart.

 To help you get started, here are a few suggestions from the Bayshore HealthCare family:

 Take the initiative and start a conversation.
 Lend your ear to them when they want to talk, even if the talk is negative or you’ve heard it countless times before.
 Empathy is key.
 Bring up funny old stories while gift-wrapping or baking Christmas cookies.

 Don’t just invite them over for dinner.
 Get them involved in the dinner planning, discuss gift ideas or give them a small list of chores.
 This will remind them that they are part of the celebration and very much loved and needed by the entire family.